nsidc/data-access-tool-ui/README.md

 Verify the build by opening the output `dist/index.html` in a browser.

+## Versioning

+When `master`\* is in a releasable state, [`npm version`](https://docs.npmjs.com/cli/version) can be used to bump the version.
+A tag and commit will automatically be created, which should then be pushed to `origin/master`\*, then the released version should be ready for deployment to QA.

+\* or another branch, if a special circumstance requires releasing from a non-`master` branch

 ## Deployment

 If you want to deploy to the current environment from a VM: